Marktawa/fox-oil/ARTICLE.md

 ### Add Tags

 **This step is** optional **and based on your workflow and project scope.** To begin, click `Next: Review`.

-**Retrieve Credentials 'Access Key ID' and 'Secret Access Key'** **A. Review:**
+### Retrieve Credentials 'Access Key ID' and 'Secret Access Key'**

 Review the information and ensure it is correct.
 Use `Previous` to correct anything.
 If satisfied, click `Create user`.

 ![Review User Information](https://paper-attachments.dropboxusercontent.com/s_DEA65C6CE85B8B99CB1CC70F901A2EB93FDCEBD4ABE886AF7F3FCEA073868233_1659991936705_image.png)

-### Take note of the credentials related to your account

 If you do not do these steps, you will have to reset your `Access key ID` and `Secret access key` later.

-- Download the `.csv` file and store it in a safe place.
+Download the `.csv` file and store it in a safe place.
 This contains the username, login link, access key ID and secret access key.

 You can decide to keep these details in your password manager.